Family Engagement in Education: The Dual Capacity-Building Framework

 Such engagement is essential for school improvement.
 It is also increasingly recognized as an integral element for proficient practice as an educator.

-• The relationship between family engagement and improved school/student outcomes from birth through high school
+Understand the relationship between family engagement and improved student outcomes from birth through high school

-• The additional benefits family engagement brings to parents, educators, and communities
+Learn about the benefits of family engagement for parents, educators, and communities

-• What the research shows about the importance of engaging families
+Understand the research that supports the importance of engaging families

 Your Instructor